masolimano/maneage/README.md

 the pipeline is placed here as a separate file.
 These Makefiles must only contain raw Make variables (pipeline configurations).
-By raw we mean that the Make variables in these files must not depend on any other variables because we don't want to assume any order in read them.
+By raw we mean that the Make variables in these files must not depend on any other variables because we don't want to assume any order in reading them.
 It is very important to *not* define any rule or other Make construct in any of these _configuration-Makefiles_ (see the next paragraph for Makefiles with rules).
 This will enable you to set the respective files in this directory